Pink Eastern Columbine

 Discovered by Kansas’ Dyck Arboretum of the Plains and introduced by Jelitto Seeds, this superb softly hued gem is shorter than its wild eastern cousin.
-The nodding, small spurred blooms dress up with pretty pink outer petals, encompassing a buttery yellow corolla.
-All this floral loveliness tops refined 3-lobed ferny foliage that can be nestled amid Asarum or Helleborus.
+The nodding, small-spurred blooms dress up with pretty pink outer petals, encompassing a buttery yellow corolla.
+All this floral loveliness tops refined 3-lobed ferny foliage that can be nestled amid Pulmonarias or Helleborus.

 Size: 10" – 12" high x 10" – 12" wide.